kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 ### 2. Financial Fiscal Date Period

 Having selected companies from a list under NASDAQ in 2017/2018, some of these companies would not have been publicly listed for the entire past 10 years since 2008.
 Therefore, the holding period of these companies would be based on public listed date up till 2017 or its delisted date, whichever earlier.
-Such information is gathered based on two fronts, from the availability of financial data and trading share price on MorningStar and Yahoo Finance respectively.
+Such information is gathered based on two fronts, from the availability of financial data and trading share price on Morningstar and Yahoo Finance respectively.
 Only under the circumstance that information is available from both sources for the same period, F-Score can be computed.

-**Availability of Financial Information from MorningStar**
+**Availability of Financial Information from Morningstar**

 Under the assumption that a company is not publicly-listed based if the company does not have any shares/equity, shares is used as an indicator to identify the company’s start and end date.
 There is no needed to take end date/delisting date into account as using the list of companies extracted from NASDAQ in 2017/2018 already nullify this potential issue.